vineyard-bloom/bloom-forms/docs/redux.md

 - `updateForm` ** :
   Takes in several parameters, determining if the field should be updated based on event target or manual value passed in.
 Also triggers special updates if the value is for a file.
 It's not recommended to call this method via Redux but to the use the wrapper version from `<Form/>` already passed into your child components.

+- `updateProcessingRequest` ** :
+  Takes in a boolean for whether the form is currently in a submitForm process.

 - `updateVisibleFieldsArr` ** :
   Used by `checkforVisibleFields` above.
 Not recommended to call externally.